globalbrain/sefirot/docs/components/desc.md

 ## Date value

-When displaying a date, use `<SDescDay>` component.
+When displaying a date, use `<SDescDay>`.
 This component adds slightly different styling specialized for dates, and also provides additional formatting options.

 ```vue-html
 <SDesc cols="2" gap="24">